webb04/Sales/README.md

 - BEM (block element modifier)
 - CSS preprocessor (SASS)
 - Mobile responsive (Putting the navigation links behind a hamburger icon)
-- Templating (avoid duplicationg html e.g. header)
+- Templating (avoid duplicating html e.g. header)
 - PostCSS / Autoprefixer to avoid adding prefixes in css files
 - Russian characters aren't supported by the font.
 Would look into a font with full support